ctfer-io/ctfd-chall-manager/webdocs/introduction/getting-started/_index.md

 In this guide, you have successfully set up a `dynamic_iac` challenge using the `CTFd-chall-manager` plugin.
 You learned how to create a CTF platform, build and push a scenario to a local registry, and configure a challenge on CTFd.
 You also explored how to deploy and manage instances of the challenge on demand.

 By following these steps, you now have a functional challenge that allows each player to have their own instance, with specific mana costs and timeout settings.
-This setup leverages the capabilities of Chall-Manager to provide a dynamic and scalable environment for CTF challenges.
+This setup leverages the capabilities of Chall-Manager to provide a dynamic environment for CTF challenges."

 ## What's Next